WELCOME NEW RAPTORS TO DSST: GREEN VALLEY RANCH!

 We understand that many students have cell phones for safety and communication reasons.
 Cell phone use by students is not permitted within the school building or during the school day.
 All cell phones and other electronics must be stowed in a students’ backpack or locker in the off position.
 If a student is seen using or holding a cell phone or other electronic device, or if a cell phone rings during the school day, the equipment will be confiscated until a parent can come and pick it up.

-Will lunch be provided during summer school?
+Will lunch be provided during New Student Academy?
 Can students bring pop or energy drinks to school?

 Lunch will NOT be provided during summer school.
 A student may bring a snack that he or she can eat in a designated area between 12:00-12:15 only if he or she is assigned CP/Refocus/MT.
 Otherwise food is not permitted within the school building.
 Students are allowed to bring water bottles containing water ONLY.
 Soda and energy drinks are not permitted at any time.